List of The Waltons characters: Olivia Walton

 Her background and family are not referenced to the same degree as John's.
-It is known that she displayed budding artistic talent in high school and considered going to college on a scholarship but instead chose to marry John Walton when she was 16 and become a homemaker.
+It is known that she displayed budding artistic talent in high school and considered going to college on a scholarship but instead chose to marry John when she was 16 and become a homemaker.
 It is implied she had John-Boy within a year or so of her marriage, setting her birth year around 1897–98.
 She is content that she made the right choice to become a wife and mother.

-She survives polio in a two-hour special at the end of the first season, and develops tuberculosis later in the series.
+She survives polio in the first season, and develops tuberculosis later in the series.

 Olivia overcomes her health challenges and becomes an active senior citizen; in the final reunion movie she is working as a school teacher at the Walton's Mountain school where daughter Erin has become principal.
 It is implied Olivia completed college courses to qualify for this job.

 In a 1999 Archive of American Television interview, executive producer Earl Hamner Jr. stated that, when transitioning from the film to the TV series, he chose to recast the role of Olivia because he did not think that Patricia Neal's health would allow her to commit to the grind of a weekly television series.
 In her 1979 memoir, Neal suggested that she would have accepted the role, had it been offered to her.